By Lee Foster

 Firefly, Golden Gate at Polk

 Ned Kahn’s “Firefly” is at 525 Golden Gate Avenue, where Golden Gate Avenue meets Polk Street, in the Civic Center area.
 Kahn is an environmental artist who won the commission to create this 12-story kinetic sculpture from the San Francisco Arts Commission.

 His canvas is the front of the San Francisco Public Utilities Commission’s (PUC) headquarters.
 Kahn’s “Firefly” consists of thousands of five-inch-square, clear polycarbonate panels.
-The panels are hinged to move freely in the wind.
-During the day, the effect appears to be as a wave.
-At night, the movement becomes a vibrant undulation of light because the panels are connected to electric switches that trigger tiny LED lights.
+He hinged the panels to move freely in the wind.
+Consequently, during the day, the effect appears to be as a wave.
+However, at night, the movement becomes a vibrant undulation of light.
+The panels connect to electric switches that trigger tiny LED lights.

-The lights are said to mimic fireflies, a threatened species that needs riparian environments for its survival.
+The lights mimic fireflies, a threatened species that needs riparian environments for its survival.
 “Firefly” is a permanent installation.
 Stand immediately below the sculpture on the sidewalk and look up to get the full effect of twinkling fireflies at night.

 Language of the Birds

 Brian Goggin and Dorka Keehn’s light sculpture, called “Language of the Birds,” is at the intersection of Broadway and Columbus Avenues in North Beach.
 This is a permanent installation, part of the Civic Art Collection, viewable 24 hours a day and featuring a night lighting aspect.